rust-lang/rustc-perf/collector/README.md

 The mandatory `<PROFILER>` argument must be one of the following.
 - `self-profile`: Profile with rustc's `-Zself-profile`.
   - **Purpose**.
-This gives multiple high-level views of compiler performance, in both tabular and graphical form.
-It is related to, but distinct from, the profiling done by the `--self-profiling` option of the `bench_local` subcommand.
+This gathers the same high-level query/function data as the `--self-profile` option of the `bench_local` subcommand, but it presents the data in three different forms.
   - **Slowdown**.
 Minimal.
   - **Output**.
 Raw output is written to a directory with a `Zsp` prefix.
     The files in that directory can be processed with various [`measureme`](https://github.com/rust-lang/measureme/) tools.
-    Human-readable output from `summarize` is written to a file with a `summarize` prefix.
+    Human-readable output from `summarize` is written to a file with a `summarize` prefix; this is very similar to the query/function tables produced by `bench_local` with the `--self-profile` option.
 Output from `flamegraph`, viewable with a web browser, is written to a file with a `flamegraph` prefix.
 Output from `crox`, viewable with Chromium's profiler, is written to a file with a `crox` prefix.
 - `time-passes`: Profile with rustc's `-Ztime-passes`.
   - **Purpose**.
 This gives a high-level indication of compiler performance by showing how long each compilation pass takes.